 BTW ... if camera to subject distance is responsible for impacting exposure ... how much exposure difference would Neil Armstrong (standing on the moon with camera a scant few feet away) have to use in order to account for the difference in camera to subject distance than we (standing on earth @ 240,000 miles away) have for exposure values of the moon illuminated by the sun with the same light to subject distance?
 Given the orders of magnitude that Neil Armstrong was closer to his subject than we are ... a camera didn't exist that would accommodate the inverse law relative to camera / subject distance variance from the exposure values we see from here ...
 IF camera to subject distance were part of the exposure determination.

-Coming back down to earth ... bouncing lite off of a white reflector panel ... the light that is reflected off the panel intended to illuminate a different subject WILL disseminate iaw with isl.
+Coming back down to earth ... bouncing lite off of a white reflector panel ... the light that is reflected off the panel intended to illuminate a different subject will appear to further disseminate iaw with isl, but that is because it is simply replicating dispersion through AI=AR over the angles/area involved @ the reflector.
 But. if you are photographing that white panel, you are photographing the amount of light present at the panel, not the subsequent dissemination of the light that is traveling away from the panel ... and your exposure for the amount of light illuminating the panel doesn't doesn't change with camera to panel distance.

 Camera to subject distance is NOT responsible for illumination / exposure values and does NOT change with the inverse square law with regard to viewing / photographing.

 Edited on Nov 03, 2012 at 12:27 PM · View previous versions